nielskrijger/blog/posts/2018-09-22-the-request-lifecycle.md

 Now imagine the following scenarios:

 - Add a `PATCH /articles/:id`-endpoint which enables authors to update their content.
 Only writers who authored the content should be allowed to update the article.
-- Only users with "EDITOR" role are allowed to promote the article and publish it, changing the article's status from "DRAFT" to "PUBLISHED".
+- Only users with the "EDITOR" role are allowed to approve an article and publish it, changing the article's status from "DRAFT" to "PUBLISHED".
-- If an article is in "DRAFT" the `GET /articles/:id`-endpoint should return a 404 for unprivileged users.
+- If an article is in "DRAFT"-state the `GET /articles/:id`-endpoint should return a 404 for unprivileged users.
 - The author and any other user with the "EDITOR"-role should be able to send a link to anyone with the "DRAFT" article for proofreading purposes.

 With such requirements a basic role based mechanism quickly breaks down, and attribute-based access control and/or ACL come into play.